wesenbergg/wesenbergg/README.md

 <img src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExbmNhdnY0bHJqOGF2aWFrOG01dXRlODJ3azJpM2kycnFsMnFsaXBhNCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9cw/WotkGXJKKeosD7IO9K/giphy.gif" width="200" align="right" />

 > A user interface is like a joke.
-If you have to explain it it’s not that good.
+If you have to explain it, then it’s not that good.

 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> I am a friendly Software Developer from Finland.